 Why invest: A savings account is completely safe in the sense that you’ll never lose money.
 Most accounts are government-insured up to $250,000 per account type per bank, so you’ll be compensated even if the financial institution fails.

 Risk: Cash doesn’t lose dollar value, though inflation can erode its purchasing power.

-Why invest: With a CD, the bank promises to pay you a set rate of interest over a specified term if you leave the CD intact until the term ends.
+Why invest: If you leave the CD intact until the term ends the bank promises to pay you a set rate of interest over the specified term.

 Some savings accounts pay higher rates of interest than some CDs, but those so-called high-yield accounts may require a large deposit.

-Money market funds are pools of CDs, short-term bonds and other low-risk investments grouped together to create diversification without much risk, and are typically sold by brokerage firms and mutual fund companies.
+Money market funds are pools of CDs, short-term bonds and other low-risk investments grouped together to diversify risk, and are typically sold by brokerage firms and mutual fund companies.

 Why invest: Unlike a CD, a money market fund is liquid, which means you typically can take out your funds at any time without being penalized.

 Risk: Money market funds usually are pretty safe, says Ben Wacek, founder and financial planner of Guide Financial Planning in Minneapolis.